Bejeweled Twist

-Bejeweled Twist is a tile-matching puzzle video game developed and published by PopCap Games.
+Bejeweled Twist is a tile-matching puzzle video game developed by and published by PopCap Games.
 It is the third game overall and first spin-off game in the Bejeweled series, as well as being the first PopCap title to be released in high definition and feature widescreen support.

 Bejeweled Twist differs greatly compared to previous entries in the series.
 Instead of swapping two adjacent gems, the player now rotates four clockwise.
 The game features four modes and introduces several new elements to the series, including the Lightning Gem, the Supernova Gem, and Bad Gems, as well as Instant Replay features and improved ranking systems.

 The game was originally released on October 27, 2008, for Microsoft Windows and has received mixed to positive reviews.

 Gameplay

 Bejeweled Twist plays similarly to its predecessors.
 Instead of swapping two adjacent gems, the player rotates four gems in a 2x2 space clockwise.
 Like its predecessors, the game involves attempting to create matches of three or more gems in a row to clear them from the board.
 When this occurs, the gems above it are affected by gravity, falling down and potentially creating cascades.

 Unlike previous entries in the series, it is no longer required for a move to create a match of gems.
 Making consecutive valid matches adds ticks to the multiplier bar at the top left of the screen.
 When the multiplier bar is filled, the score multiplier increases, with the multiplier going as high as 10.
 When the multiplier is filled at the tenth multiplier, it will begin filling in a new rainbow layer onto the bar.
 When it is filled, a Bad Gem (or if there is not any, a random gem) will turn into a Fruit Gem, which destroys all gems of its color off the board when matched, similar to the Hypercube in previous entries, as well as adding extra ticks to Bomb and Doom Gems, and destroying all locks from the board.

 Like its predecessors, Special Gems return.
-Making matches of four gems in a row, L, +, or T shape matches create a Flame Gem, which destroys the eight gems surrounding it when matched.
+Making matches of four gems in a row, L, +, or T shape creates a Flame Gem, which destroys the eight gems surrounding it when matched.
 New to the game is the Lightning Gem, created by making a match of five gems in a row.
 The Lightning Gem destroys all gems on its row and column when activated.
 Additionally, matching six or more gems in a row creates a Supernova Gem, which destroys all the gems in its row and column on a 3x3 radius.